mvdh7/pytzer/docs/io.md

+title: Import and export

-# pytzer.io
+# Introduction

-Importing and exporting data.
+The `pytzer.io` module provides a function to import user data ready for use with `pytzer`.

 ## pytzer.io.getmols

-Import table of temperature and molality values, and format them ready for `pz.model` functions.
+Imports a table of temperature and molality values, and format them ready for `pz.model` functions.

 ### Syntax